GRAD > upcd

 Description:

 The overall goal of this course is to enable students to effectively identify, understand, and support the needs of diverse communities.
-Like the rest of the urban professions and US society at large, Urban Planning has not been impervious to race, class, gender, and other ''differences.''
+Like the rest of the urban professions and US society at large, Urban Planning has not been impervious to race, class, gender, and other "differences."
 The course explores the paradoxes urban planners must deal with to achieve optimum impact in their professional practice.
 This includes identifying institutionalized barriers and historical challenges faced by certain groups within American society; developing culturally-relevant skills for interacting with diverse stakeholders from a wide-range of backgrounds; and understanding best practices in urban planning that have been developed by learning from the rich tapestry of culture in American cities.
 More Info

 Offered in:- TBA